 Misconceptions about the 80-20 rule

-Despite the popularity of the 80/20 rule, a very few people seem to understand it.
-I’ve come across lots of misapplications and confusions sprouted throughout the web and in print.
+Despite the popularity of the 80/20 rule, very few people seem to understand it.
+We come across lots of misapplications and confusion sprouting throughout the web and in print.
 Some of these errors are due to not understanding what the rule means.
-Lets look at couple of these misconceptions:
+Let’s look at a couple of these misconceptions:

-I’ve seen people creating a pie chart showing one fifth part as 20% and remaining as 80%.
-This plain calculation undermines the true essence of 80/20 rule.
-Important thing to remember about the rule is, it states the imbalance and it could be any ratio.
+I’ve seen people creating a pie chart showing one-fifth part as 20% and the remaining as 80%.
+This plain calculation undermines the true essence of the 80/20 rule.
+The important thing to remember about the rule is, it states the imbalance and it could be any ratio.
 You might find it as 60/3 if 60% of results are caused by just 3% of total efforts.

-2) If I keep applying 80/20 rule, eventually I will end up with nothing
+2) If I keep applying the 80/20 rule, eventually I will end up with nothing

-As mentioned in point #1, application of this rule is not totally mathematical.
-We have limited time and its not possible to complete every task that we have on our plate.
-So, using this rule, you can pick top 20% tasks that produce the most results and later spend remaining time on less productive 80%.
+As mentioned in point #1, the application of this rule is not mathematical.
+We have limited time and it’s impossible to complete every task we have on our plate.
+So, using this rule, you can pick the top 20% of tasks that produce the most results and later spend the remaining time on the less productive 80%.

 3) I just can’t eliminate any of the stuff that falls in 20%

-When I talk about this rule to my friends, they often tell me that they can’t ignore any task just because its less important, everything needs to be done.
-I totally agree but I’m suggesting to stop reading mails just because you spend lot of time on it.
-Time is a valuable resource & your goal should be to optimise it.
+When I talk about this rule to my friends, they often tell me that they can’t ignore any task just because it’s less important, everything needs to be done.
+I agree, but I suggest stopping reading emails just because you spend a lot of time on them.
+Time is a valuable resource & your goal should be to optimize it.
 So, if Sales meetings aren’t contributing much to sales, have shorter meetings.

 Conclusion

-The 80-20 rule is powerful, and you can use it to save costs and improve productivity.
-In practical scenarios, distribution might be 70-30, 90-10 or even 60-3, but try to understand this imbalance and find opportunities to benefit from it.
+The 80-20 rule is powerful; you can use it to save costs and improve productivity.
+In practical scenarios, the distribution might be 70-30, 90-10, or even 60-3, but try to understand this imbalance and find opportunities to benefit from it.

 Do you currently use the 80-20 Principle in your business?
 I’d love to hear your thoughts in the comments section.